rrameshh/stlq/README.md

 ## Overview

-This framework provides a comprehensive solution for quantization-aware training, enabling researchers and practitioners to train quantized neural networks with minimal code changes.
-It supports both traditional linear quantization and novel logarithmic quantization methods, with built-in support for popular model architectures.
+This framework allows for the training of quantized neural networks with minimal code changes.
+It supports both traditional linear quantization and selective-two word logarithmic quantization methods, with built-in support for popular model architectures.

 ### Key Features